Monday, September 29, 2008

 1) Weird time tricks.
 Time loops around, time leaps forward, time goes backward, what's old is new, what's new is old.
 The reader needs GPS just to get to the end of the narrative.
 The delightful exceptions: The Time Traveler's Wife by Audrey Niffenegger, and Time's Arrow by Martin Amis.

 2) Writing in the second person.
 It's just too distracting to read "you" over and over.
-Jay
+Jay McInerney used it in Bright Lights, Big City, but that doesn't mean anyone else should.

 3) Talking animals in adult fiction and wizards in young adult fiction.
 I don't even need to tell you it's been done as well as it ever could be done.